Apodini/CollectorAnalystPresenterExample/README.md

 ## <a name="RunTheExampleSystem"></a>Run the Example System

 You can start the web services on any system that supports [docker](https://www.docker.com) and [docker compose](https://docs.docker.com/compose/).
 Follow the instructions on https://docs.docker.com/compose/install/ to install docker and docker compose.
-You will need a macOS instance to build and run the example application.
-Xcode 13 is required to build and run the example client application.
+Xcode 13 (only available on macOS) is required to build and run the example client application.
 Follow the instructions on https://developer.apple.com/xcode/ to install the latest version of Xcode.

 1. Start the web services by running the `$ docker compose up` command in the root of the repository.
 It compiles and starts up all three web services as well as adjacently deployed [Jaeger](https://www.jaegertracing.io) and [Prometheus](https://prometheus.io) instances.
 2. You can now interact with the API using your favorite tool to explore RESTful APIs.
 The section [System Functionality](#SystemFunctionality) includes a detailed description of the API endpoints.